topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ## 4.4 FWDN in Windows Environment
 ---
-1. Excute Powershell and go to "C:\images\".
+1. Execute Powershell and go to "C:\images\".
 ```
 $ cd C:\images
 ```